 Music and Pets

-Pets bring joy, they give us their love and they are an undeniable antidote to our complex human lives.
-Tending to the needs of our pets taps into something that is essential to our existence.
-To help another creature thrive in turn helps us thrive.
+Pets bring joy!
+They give us their love and they are an undeniable antidote to our complex human lives.
+Tending to the needs of our pets, taps into something that is essential to our existence.
+To help another creature thrive, in turn, helps us thrive.
 It also validates us.
 Our pets are the mirrors that show us how valuable we are and how important we are to another living being.

 People’s choice of pet is as unique as each person!
 Matthew has a trio of bovine steers.
 Yes, these pets are a little unusual!